 Selected topics from finite, affine, projective, Euclidean and non-Euclidean geometry from both the axiomatic and transformation approaches.
 Prerequisite: MATH 245.
 Offered spring of odd-numbered years.

 An introduction to probability theory, including discrete and continuous distributions.
 Topics covered include independence, conditional probability, expectation, variance and covariance, random vectors, and the central limit theorem.
-Prerequisite: MATH 232 (or MATH 234) and MATH 245.
+Students will need access to a non-CAS (Computer Algebra System) graphing calculator with an inverse t-distribution function.
+Prerequisites: MATH 232 (or MATH 234) and MATH 245.

 MATH 364.
 Mathematical Modeling.
 (4 Credits)